 In the conduct of these affairs we are far behind all such countries as Germany, England, France, Norway, Sweden, Belgium, not to go through almost the entire list of civilized and progressive nations.
 It seems to me clearly evident that from the very nature of the case we cannot do violence to the principle - "That which the people collectively create they should collectively own," without suffering this as a result.
-Moreover, we shall never reach the highest state in municipal or even in state national administration, until or we recognize and act upon the principle - what the people can do best for themselves, that, through their agent, the government, they should do.
-They should not, therefore, permit purely governmental functions to be seized and to be exploited by individuals and corporations.
+Moreover, we shall never reach the highest state in municipal or even in state or national administration, until we recognize and act upon the principle - what the people can do best for themselves, that, through their agent, the government, they should do.
+They should not, therefore, permit such governmental functions to be seized and to be exploited by individuals and corporations.

-There must, therefore, not only be blows struck that will forever put an end to the giving over to individuals of these great common properties of the people, but there must also be, to use the words of one of our foremost American editors,15 "The recovery to the people of all franchises belonging to the people, but diverted from public to private uses, by the purchase of corporations and individuals, corruptly working through state and municipal legislatures."
-To our present method is to be attributed the almost unbelievable amount of graft bribery and corruption that and has become so rampant among us of late and that has been steadily swelling in its volume during the passing of the years.
-"Nothing," says one editor of another of our foremost papers, "has conduced so greatly to graft and bribery in municipal and state affairs as the fact that franchises of enormous value for public utilities are to be obtained by favour of certain officials.
+There must, therefore, not only be blows struck that will forever put an end to the giving over to individuals of these great common properties of the people, but there must also be, to use the words of one of our foremost American editors16, "The recovery to the people of all franchises belonging to the people, but diverted from public to private uses, by the purchase of corporations and individuals, corruptly working through state and municipal legislatures."

+To our present method is to be attributed the almost unbelievable amount of graft bribery and corruption that become so rampant among us of late and that has been steadily swelling in its volume during the passing of the years.
+"Nothing," says one editor of another of our foremost papers, "has conduced so greatly to graft and bribery in municipal and state affairs as the fact that franchises of enormous value for public utilities are to be obtained by favor of certain officials.
 Give the streets back to the city and this element of corruption is at once eliminated."
-Continuing - it was an editorial on the significance of the great and splendid vote recently given by the people of Chicago in their determination to drive from their midst all further domination on the part of the